KLM Delft Blue Miniature Houses: everything you need to know

 KLM miniature houses have been cherished collectors’ items among passengers for more than 60 years.
 The little Delft Blue houses decorate many window sills, offices and kitchen cabinets.
-This week we will celebrate KLM’s 99th birthday, and as always, with the unveiling of a new KLM House.
+In a few days, on 7 October, we will celebrate KLM’s 100th (!) birthday, and as always, with the unveiling of a new KLM House.

 But first, a few facts:

 - The first miniature KLM Delft Blue Houses were given to passengers, almost certainly, in 1952.

 - Production was random until 1994; a number of houses were produced one after another, then none for several of years.

 - An extra 15 houses were produced in 1994 in honour of KLM’s 75th anniversary.
 This brought the number to exactly 75.
 The number of houses in the series has kept pace with KLM’s age ever since.

 - The first houses were filled with Bols Genever in the 1980s.
 Prior to that they contained a liqueur or gin from the long-established Dutch distilleries Rynbende and Henkes.

 - KLM Houses are handed out to passengers who travel World Business Class.

 - Given the alcohol policies in a number of destinations in the Middle East, KLM handed out house-shaped ashtrays for a little while.
 A fun detail in these ashtrays was that, when a cigarette was placed in the back of the ashtray, the smoke came out of the chimney.
 The following editions of the KLM Houses came in ashtray form: 1, 3, 4, 5, 8, 14, 15, 17, 20, 21, 22, 23 ,25, 26, 27.

 - The Delft Blue Houses were produced by Royal Goedewaagen in Gouda until 1995.